tkiraly/spec/spec.md

 The frequency (**Freq**) field is a 24 bits unsigned integer.
 The actual downlink frequency in Hz is 100 x **Freq** whereby values representing frequencies below 100 MHz are reserved for future use.
 The end-device has to check that the frequency is actually allowed by its radio hardware and return an error otherwise.

-The end-device acknowledges the reception of a ***DlChannelReq*** by sending back a ***DlChannelAns*** command.
+If the ***DlChannelReq*** command is defined in the region where the end-device is operating, The end-device acknowledges the reception of a ***DlChannelReq*** by sending back a ***DlChannelAns*** command.
 The ***DlChannelAns*** command shall be added in the FOpt field of all uplinks until a downlink packet is received by the end-device.
 This guarantees that even in presence of uplink packet loss, the network is always aware of the downlink frequencies used by the end-device.

 The payload of this message contains the following information: